PaulNoth/saral/README-en.md

 ```

 ### Procedures
-Do we repeat same code?
+Do we repeat same code and we want to reuse it?
 No problem, we have procedures.
 ```
 bar iDoSomething()
    meňak neskutočné numeralio three = 3